berbua/Rock-Paper-Scissors/README.md

 The first part of the project was to write the game to be played in the console.
 Afterwards the UI has been added.

-Technologies Used: HTML5, CSS3, Javascript.

 <a href="https://berbua.github.io/Rock-Paper-Scissors/"> View in browser </a>

+## Technologies used:

+- HTML5,
+- CSS3,
+- JavaScript.